Comedy drama following the trials and tribulations of a socially challenged surgeon turned GP working in Cornwall. Stars Martin Clunes

-Martin Clunes stars in this traditional and very popular family comedy drama as the doctor who is forced to move to a sleepy Cornish hamlet.
-Upon arrival Dr Martin manages to insult almost every patient.
+Martin Clunes stars in this traditional and very popular family comedy drama as the socially challenged GP working in a sleepy Cornish hamlet.

-After developing a phobia of blood, surgeon Martin Ellingham is forced into a change of career.
-But while he may have retrained as a GP, he retains the aloof and tactless manner he displayed as a surgeon.
-When he's unleashed on the sleepy Cornish fishing village of Portwen, the inhabitants are in for a shock - they're more likely to receive cold-blooded diagnoses and personal insults than tea and sympathy.
+After developing a phobia of blood, specialist vascular surgeon Martin Ellingham is forced into a change of career.
+He may have re-trained as a GP, but he still retains the aloof and tactless manner that presumably took him to specialist surgery in the first place.
+When he's unleashed on the sleepy Cornish fishing village of Portwenn, the inhabitants are in for a shock - they're more likely to receive cold-blooded diagnoses and personal insults than tea and sympathy.

-Things do not start well: Upon arrival, he insults local teacher, Louisa Glasson who inadvertently is on the board that will either accept him or reject him as the new doctor.
-Luckily, she and the others eventually accept him.
-Later, Martin and Louisa fall in love and eventually become engaged, but will it last?
+Things do not start well.
+On an initial visit, he greatly disconcerts local teacher Louisa Glasson, who he then finds is on the health board that will either accept or reject him as the new doctor.
+Luckily she is won over.
+Later, Martin and Louisa fall in love and eventually - after a few false starts - get married.

 Eventually Doc Martin made it to air.
 The first series went out during the autumn of 2004 and was an instant hit with viewers.
 The nasty doctor had won his place in the nation's hearts.

-The acting within the series is unquestionably brilliant however one fault is that the characters appear to be flexible in their personalities and reactions to situations.
+The acting within the series is unquestionably brilliant, however one fault that could be levelled at the show is that the characters appear to be flexible in their personalities and reactions to situations.
 This may be due to the fact that the programme is written by a team of writers, rather than the traditional single writer.